-- All assignments must be completed and uploaded by the listed due date and at the specified time. - Late work will not be accepted, without exception. - Missed quizzes and tests may not be made up. - There will be no extra credit assignments for this course. - You are responsible for staying informed about all due dates for quizzes, tests, and class projects.
+- All assignments must be completed and uploaded by the listed due date and at the specified time. - Late work will not be accepted. - Missed quizzes and tests may not be made up. - You are responsible for staying informed about all due dates for quizzes, tests, and class projects.

-If you have an issue, concern, or question, please contact your instructor immediately and allow 48 hours for a response. \Grading issues must be addressed within 72 hours of its issue, after this period, the grade is final and will not be changed.
+If you have an issue, concern, or question, please contact your instructor immediately and allow 48 hours for a response.
+Grading issues must be addressed within 72 hours of its issue, after this period, the grade is final and will not be changed.